Form an LLC in California

-Processing times in California are surprisingly slow—it can easily take 7 business days for a domestic LLC formed online or in person.
+Processing times in California are surprisingly slow—it can easily take 12 business days for a domestic LLC formed online or in person.
 They actually have a web page just for checking Current Processing Times.

 All of this is just what’s required to submit your California LLC Articles of Organization—the first of many steps to launching your California LLC.
 Seems like a lot?
 Our formation services package can lighten the load.